guregu/pengine/README.md

 }
 ```

 You can also use `client.Create` to create a pengine and `Ask` it later.
-If you want to stop a query early or destroy a pengine whose automatic destruction was disabled, you can call `client.Close`.
+If you need to stop a query early or destroy a pengine whose automatic destruction was disabled, you can call `client.Close`.

 ### Prolog API